 The Nefertiti Bust, similar in size to those of Mark Antony and Cleopatra illustrated below, was the second study.
 Both Nefertiti studies wear a crown that is a very close, but not exact, copy of the one worn by the iconic ancient bust discovered at Tell-el-Amarna in 1912; of the two Cybis versions, the one worn by the 1979 sculpture is the more accurate.
-This bust is 8” tall and is a limited edition of 1000 (probably from the mid to late 1980s) which is shown on the current Cybis site for $1275.
+This bust is 8” tall and was a limited edition of 1000, probably with an issue price in the $600 range.

 There are several interesting things about this bust.
 One is that unlike the normal in-mold copyright date, this one says “1989/90” which is not a valid format for a copyright year; copyrights are registered on actual specific dates, not year ranges.
 So the mold stamp seems to instead indicate its approximate(?) issue year.
 This bust isn’t in either of the two 1989 Cybis brochures that I have, so it was probably a 1990 release.
 Another anomaly is that the sculpture number was not in its normal location adjacent to the signature and mold marks, but was instead put onto the underside of the piece.
 I have no idea if they are all numbered that way, however.